hannotify/javas-concurrency-journey-continues/sections/1-intro.md

 * Three scenarios:
   * All managers shouted letters at me and use everything in their power to get my attention.
   * All managers formed a line and, when it was their turn, demanded the writing of a single letter on the sticky note that they bring.
-  * All managers formed a line and, when it was their turn, spelled out the entire name they wanted me to write.
+  * All managers formed a line and, when it was their turn, spelled out the entire name for me to write down.
 * Metrics:
   * Time-to-first (T 1e.) (response time)
   * Time-to-done (T tot.) (throughput)